simplesamlphp/simplesamlphp/modules/authorize/docs/authorize.md

 `authorize:Authorize`
 ---------------------

-There are two configuration options that can be defined; deny and regex.
+There are three configuration options that can be defined: `deny`, `regex`, and `reject_msg`.
 All other filter configuration options are considered attribute matching rules.

-The users not authorized will be shown a 403 Forbidden page.
+Unauthorized will be shown a 403 Forbidden page.

 ### Deny ###
 The default action of the filter is to authorize only if an attribute match is found (default allow).
 When set to TRUE, this option reverses that rule and authorizes the user unless an attribute match is found (default deny), causing an unauthorized action.